General Registration Assistance Questions

 - Your Registration Access Time has not passed yet.
 You will see "SR" next to the courses if you try to register before your scheduled date.
 You will need to wait until your assigned registration access time to register.
 You can find this information in ‘Registration Status and Advisor Information’ under ‘Registration’ when you click on your student tab.

 - Your account has been deactivated.
-If you were on a Leave of Absence, you will need to contact the Admission's Office and inform them to reactivate your account.
+If you were on a Leave of Absence, you will need to contact the Office of the University Registrar (email@example.com) and inform them to reactivate your account.

 If you are receiving this message, it means you do not have the appropriate prerequisite course and/or test score to register for the class.